Starlight and Cinema

 Downtown

-Market Square Park holds alfresco movie nights suitable for all-ages.
-Its regular Movies Under the Stars series, which also pulls double duty as outdoor entertainment at Trebly Park, emphasizes both new and established family-friendly classics, like Godzilla x Kong: The New Empire and Interstellar.
-Bring your own lawn chairs, cozy blankets, snacks, and nonalcoholic beverages.
-A new all-day café concept, Petite Lucie, is set to open and feed moviegoers (and other visitors) later this year.
+This Downtown park holds alfresco movie nights suitable for all-ages.
+Its regular Movies Under the Stars series, which also pulls double duty as outdoor entertainment at Trebly Park, emphasizes both new and established family-friendly classics, like Wicked and Nacho Libre.
+Bring your own lawn chairs, cozy blankets, snacks, and nonalcoholic beverages to make it a perfect night.

 Watch movies at the Menil, on the Menil.